numblr/glaciertools/README.md

                       uploaded in 1MByte parts.
     -h --help         print help message

-The script prints the information about the upload to the command line and additionally stores it in a file in the directory were the script is executed.
+The script prints the information about the upload to the shell and additionally stores it in a file in the directory were the script is executed.
 The file name equals the original file name postfixed with the first 8 characters of the archive id and '.upload.json'.